50ur48h/TechChallenge/Challenge-01/README.md

-# 3-Tier Architecture for WordPress Web App on Azure
+# Challenge 01 - A Three Tier Architecture for WordPress Web App on Azure

 ## Introduction: